Duane-Wegner/Scientific-Computing-with-Python/Non-Certification-Projects/README.md

 - [**Work with Numbers and Strings: Luhn Algorithm**](./Section%201/Luhn%20Algo)
   - This Python script checks whether a given credit card number is valid using the Luhn algorithm—a checksum formula used to validate identification numbers such as credit card numbers.
 - [**Bisection Method: Square Root Finder**](./Section%201/Find%20the%20Square%20Root%20of%20a%20Number)
+  - This project implements the bisection method to approximate the square root of a non-negative number using pure Python.
+It’s a clear and methodical demonstration of numerical methods applied in scientific computing, designed to reinforce concepts from freeCodeCamp’s Scientific Computing with Python curriculum.

 ### [**Section 2**](./Section%202)
 - [**Build a Password Generator Using Regular Expressions**](./Section%202/Password%20Generator)